 More than 90% of the injected fluid is removed with the fat, leaving insignificant amounts of medication behind and reducing the post-op drainage time to less than 24 hours.

-While Liposoft can be completed under general anesthesia and IV sedation, Liposoft is tailored for (and most commonly practiced under) local anesthesia.
+While Liposoft can be completed under general anaesthesia and IV sedation, Liposoft is tailored for (and most commonly practised under) local anaesthesia.

 Having the patient conscious during the LipoSoft procedure offers numerous benefits:

 • it allows the patient to change position during the procedure, giving the surgeon optimal access to the treatment area;

 • it allows the surgeon to progressively check the results with the patient in a standing position;

 • the patient can give direct feedback should pain or complications arise;

 • risks associated with general anaesthesia are avoided.